 Additional Scoring Criteria

+Applicants must select one primary category for their project.
+A secondary category may also be chosen to increase the possibility of receiving funds, but is not required.
+Multiple applications for the same project within the same grant round will not be accepted.

 NOTE: The applicant is advised to review the program requirements below carefully as they prepare the application and to determine the best category for their project.
 See Appendix B for the scoring sheets for each category and the Additional Criteria for all categories.
 Score your application using the scoring sheet for your chosen category and the Additional Criteria.
 Make sure your application addresses all of the applicable Category criteria and the Additional Scoring Criteria to be awarded maximum points.

-applicant contact the respective agency representative found on pages 5-10 below prior to submitting application.
+We recommend that applicants contact the respective agency representative found on pages 5-13 below prior to submitting their application.

 Program Requirements by Category

 1. Farmlands and Forest Preservation Category – Two funding scenarios are set out in subsections C and D of Va.
-Code § 10.1-1020, based on the amount of funds appropriated for VLCF.
+Code § 10.1-1020, based on the amount of funds appropriated by the Governor and General Assembly for VLCF.
 If less than $10 million is appropriated, then there are four grant categories with farmlands and forest preservation sharing one single category (1/4 of funds).
 If $10 million or more is appropriated, then there are five grant categories with farmland preservation and forestland preservation being separately funded categories (each category gets 1/5 of funds).
 For both scenarios, separate scoring criteria have been developed for agricultural lands and for forestal lands.
 The applicant should use the set of criteria that is most appropriate for the project being submitted.

 A. Agricultural (Farmlands) Criteria